Unboxed-Software/solana-course/content/intro-to-writing-data.md

 ### 1. Basic scaffolding

-We'll start by using the same packages and `.env` file we made earlier in [intro to cryptography](./intro-to-cryptography).
+We'll start by using the same packages and `.env` file we made earlier in [Intro to Cryptography](./intro-to-cryptography).

 Create a file called `transfer.ts`: